mileUgarcina/eConsent_MobileTesting/README.md

 Documentation in Progress
-# MEP Conversational Mobile Testing
+# Florence eConsent Mobile Testing
 Appium - Java - TestNG - SauceLabs - Test Rail framework for mobile testing.

 This is a framework for testing Mobile applications on mobile devices, both Android and iOS.